How the angular momentum is able to influence the fly cast. Or the forth energy transfer property of the fly rod. What does it mean ?

 Starting with a motion from the upper body and the shoulder the elbow precedes the casting movement, whereby the caster „pulls“ on the fly rod.
 If the elbow can‘t precede any longer the rotary motion starts to prevail.
 The wrist stays inactive.

 The rotary motion is initiated as late as possible, but than very dominant.
 The highest pressure on the grip takes place around the vertical position of the grip for a short moment.
 Therefore the fly rod gains a deep deflection, which is useful to exploit the redistribution effect.

-c) A Tracking motion at the end of the cast
+c) A Tracking / follow up / follow through motion at the end of the cast

 The elements, which benefit an efficient fly cast, are also described by the „Preceding elbow technique in fly casting“.
-This technique triggers precisely the properties, which are required for an optimal energy transmission between the grip and the tip of the fly rod.
+This technique stimulates precisely the properties, which are required for an optimal energy transfer between the grip and the tip of the fly rod.

 To me also the „Meadow cast“ by Hans- Ruedi Hebeisen visualizes the movements, which generate an efficient fly cast, well.

-The impact of angular momentum will move the properties of the fly rod in a fresh view a bit.
+The impact of angular momentum, moment of interia respectively will move the properties of the fly rod in a fresh view a bit.
 Up to know the possibilities of our flexible fly rod were rather underrated.